wealthkernel/api-documentation-guides/docs/transactions/Basics.md

 The `timestamp` is the time and date the transaction was initially created and this will not change, whereas the `updatedAt` is the time and date the transaction data was last updated.
 For example, a change of status from `Matched` to `Settled` or some other manual update if it was mispriced or similar.

-The date and time in the `timestamp` and in the `updatedAt` are all in the UTC time zone

 ## `settledOn`

 The `settledOn` is the date at which the transaction will be settled.